themadteaparty/aluffi/README.md

 ## How to contribute

-Just send a PR with your solutions and don't forget to add your name to the author list.
+Just send a PR with your solutions and don't forget to add your name to the author list (both in `main.tex` and `AUTHORS`).